Cats and dogs claw and chew as part of their natural behaviour but all too often are homes get damaged as a result.

 You could also try a pen or a crate to keep your dog in one spot, although make sure there’s plenty in there to keep your pet occupied.

 To protect your floors, it’s worth having a dedicated space to clean the dog after a muddy walk.
-A good place would be the main entrance way.
+Use your utility room if you have one or get the worst of the dirt off in the garden.

-Keep plenty of towels in this space and dry them off before they spreads the mud all over the place.
+Keep plenty of towels on hand and dry them off before they spreads the mud all over the place.

-The bad news is that most home insurance policies don’t cover pet damage such as chewing, scratching or being caught short.
+Pet damage can certainly be expensive for homeowners.
+And most home insurance policies don’t cover pet damage such as chewing, scratching or staining the carpet.

 So if you're putting in a home insurance claim for pet damage, don't hold out too much hope.